itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Iteration: 2

-Goal in Context: tell the player that thier opponent has forfeited
+Goal in Context: tell the player that their opponent has forfeited

 Precondition: the player is playing a game with the opponent

 Trigger: the network code receives data saying that the opponent has forfeited

 Scenario:
-  1. the network code recieves data saying the opponent has forfeited
+  1. the network code receives data saying the opponent has forfeited
   2. the game is registered as a win in the player's rating
   3. the game ends, and the player is sent to the result screen